chpeck/wp-growl/readme.txt

 Show social media posts about your website on your website.

+* Show what your readers are saying on twitter and facebook
 * Get new visitors through increased social sharing
 * Increase page views
 * Easy to install, no coding or design
-* Filter your social content
+* Filter your social content (Premium)
-* Customize look & feel
+* Customize look & feel (Premium)

 > A premium answer to driving social media engagement.
 If you run a blog, you’ll love it. - TheNextWeb